Clear Search

 What’s next

-Dr. Minn will continue his studies by focusing on investigating whether inflammatory signaling pathways control the acquisition or maintenance of inflammatory memory and IFN-driven immune checkpoint blockade resistance.
-He and his team will also use novel genetic engineering tools to uncover deep mechanistic insight and discover new genetic targets for resistance driven by chronic inflammation.
+Dr. Minn will build on this work to design therapies to block chronic inflammatory signaling and improve the efficacy of immunotherapy in breast cancer.
+He and his team will also use novel next-generation genetic engineering tools to uncover deep mechanistic insight and discover new genetic targets for resistance driven by chronic inflammation.

 Biography